 What You Need to Know About Registering a Sdn Bhd Company in Malaysia

 Planning to start your very own business in Malaysia?
-Then this how to register a Sdn Bhd company in Malaysia guide is exactly what you are going to need as you get started on incorporating your very first company in Malaysia.
+Then this guide on how to register Sdn Bhd company in Malaysia is exactly what you are going to need as you get started on incorporating your very first company in Malaysia.

 What is a Sdn Bhd Company?

 Let’s start with the most obvious question – what is a Sendirian Berhad (or Sdn Bhd, as it is commonly known) company anyway?
 A Sdn Bhd company is a legal business entity in Malaysia that has its liability limited by shares.

 When you register a Sendirian Berhad company, you will be incorporating a private company, and the words Sdn Bhd will appear together with the company’s name.
 A Sdn Bhd is also the most common form of business entity in Malaysia, with many foreign and local entrepreneurs opting to register a Sdn Bhd company.

 The reason why Sdn Bhd companies are the most popular business entity option in Malaysia is because it is a separate legal entity from its shareholders.
 This means that the directors have limited liability for the debts and losses of the company.

 How Would I Register a Sendirian Berhad Company in Malaysia?